 Another great way to understand how well your law firm marketing plan is working is by the number of new clients you’re gaining.
 If you’re running multiple marketing methods, ask your clients what source of advertising brought them to you.
 In the event that you see lots of results mentioning Google on your website, your content marketing strategy is working well.

 Thank you for checking out my guide on content marketing for law firms.
 To find plenty of other helpful tips, I recommend checking out the Content Marketing Life homepage.
-There you’ll find lots of great content with examples and actionable tips you can begin using right away.
+There you’ll find lots of great content with examples and actionable tips you can begin using right away, especially in our recent article about how content marketing leads to more sales.